-This site features more than 10,000 interactive 360-degree panoramas, all taken by G. Donald Bain.
+This site features more than 11,000 interactive 360-degree panoramic photographs, all taken by G. Donald Bain.
 These amazing photographs show you exactly what it is like to be in a particular place - you can look in any direction, all the way around, even up and down.
 It's the next best thing to being there!

 I travel widely and photograph whatever I think is significant in the landscape - primarily nature and history.
-I am making a special effort to document all the National Parks, National Monuments, and other areas managed by the U.S. National Park Service, as well as all California and other significant state parks.
+I am making a special effort to document all the National Parks and other areas managed by the U.S. National Park Service and Parks Canada, as well as California and other state and provincial parks.

-My panoramas are primarily landscapes, especially natural places of special beauty, also agricultural areas and historic districts.
+My panoramas are primarily landscapes, especially natural places of special beauty, but also agricultural areas and historic districts.
 There are a few particular subjects I make an effort to shoot - waterfalls, lighthouses, railroads, museums, and Spanish missions.
 Most western cities are represented with a few panoramas, but only San Francisco has been covered in detail.
-Since I live in California, my coverage is best in that state, but I have traveled north to the Arctic in Canada and Alaska four times, northeast as far as Saskatchewan, east to the Missouri River, southeast to Texas, south into Mexico, and across the Pacific to Hawaii eight times.
+Since I live in California, my coverage is best in that state, but I have traveled north to the Arctic in Canada and Alaska (four times), northeast as far as Saskatchewan, east to the Missouri River, southeast to the Gulf Coast in Texas, south to the tip of Baja California in Mexico, and across the Pacific to Hawaii (eight times).
+You can get a good overall view of my geographic coverage from this map.

 New panoramas are added to this site continuously.
-To see what I have been doing recently refer to the Chronological List, which shows my trips and new panoramas day by day.
+To see what I have been doing recently refer to the Chronological List, which shows my trips and new panoramas day by day (work in progress may show as broken icons).

 The 360° Panoramas Blog (formerly The Virtual Guidebooks Blog) is published now and then, with news and views about the website "Don Bain's 360° Panoramas".